Interactive Learning with Technology: Advantages and Real-Life Applications

 Explaining younger generations' inherent ability with interactive technology

 The technology behind learning has continued to advance.
-As new as interactive technology is to many, it was still available to over 87% of K-12 students in 2020.
+Even though interactive technology is very new, it was already available to over 87% of students in 2020.
 It is no longer fringe, no longer a technology being explored, and no longer only for select school districts.
 My elementary school-age grandchildren walk up to my interactive display and become engrossed before I know they are using it.
 They use it to explore, create, to express themselves.
 No fear whatsoever.
 Why?

 - First, they spend a good part of their life on touchscreens.
 They are used to expressing themselves and communicating using touchscreens.
 They will figure out how to get there if they think they can find something.
 This is their world – we're just living in it!